rsheasby/Sudoku-Solver/README.md

 #	Sudoku-Solver
 Fast sudoku solver using basic logic in combination with optimized backtracking.
+This has the advantage of being able to solve any valid sudoku puzzle, and do it very quickly.
+Backtracking becomes exponentially faster with each added clue so the initial basic clue search speeds up most puzzles by an order of magnitude.

 ##	Usage:
 1. Firstly you should build the program using `make`.